flamingchickens1540/ChargedChickens/README.md

 This route contains two endpoints, match, pit, and photo.
 Each one of for a different type of submission.
 These endpoints are requested when the client wants to submit scouting data.

 #### [/submit/match](/src/routes/api/submit/match/+server.ts)
-This endpoints basically just takes in all the data from a match, including the cycle and defense times, and puts them in the database.
+This endpoint takes in all the data from a match, including the cycle and defense times, and puts them in the database.
 [Request made from here](/src/lib/components/match-scout-components/Submit.svelte)

 #### [/submit/pit](/src/routes/api/submit/pit/+server.ts)
 This endpoint takes in the event and team keys as well as the pit-scouting data and inserts it into the database.
 [Request made from here](/src/lib/components/pit-scout-components/Submit.svelte)